singbar/sc_trades_bot_public/readme.md

-# Star Citizen Hauler Temporal Scraper
+# Star Citizen Discord Bot for Trade Routes

 A Temporal-based workflow system for generating hauling routes using SC Trade Tools.